How to limit bandwidth with Nginx

 config.timeoutIntervalForResource = 120

-• timeoutIntervalForRequest (Timeout before response is returned)
+• timeoutIntervalForRequest (Timeout before the response is returned)

 • timeoutIntervalForResource (Timeout for download completion)